-- a.
-An MO shall declare its commitment to comply promptly with all requests made pursuant to the law and regulations and provide information to the SEC, FIC and other relevant competent authorities. - b.
-An MO's procedures for responding to authorized requests for information on ML and TF and PF shall include the following: - i. search immediately through the institution's records to determine whether it maintains or has maintained any account for or has engaged in any transaction with each individual, entity, or organization named in the request(s); - ii. report promptly to the competent authority the outcome of the search and - iii. protect the security and confidentiality of such requests.
+a.
+An MO shall declare its commitment to comply promptly with all requests made pursuant to the law and regulations and provide information to the SEC, FIC and other relevant competent authorities.

+b.
+An MO's procedures for responding to authorized requests for information on ML,TF& PF shall include the following:

+- search immediately through the institution's records to determine whether it maintains or has maintained any account for or has engaged in any transaction with each individual, entity, or organization named in the request(s); - ii. report promptly to the competent authority the outcome of the search (refer to Section 36 of Act 1044) and - iii. protect the security and confidentiality of such requests.

-1.3 ASSESSING AML/CFT & PF RISK AND APPLYING A RISK -BASED APPROACH
+1.3 ASSESSING ML/TF&PF RISK AND APPLYING A RISK-BASED